 The Refugee Health Policy and Strategy Action Group are focusing in Glasgow on how asylum seekers and refugees can have a better voice and visibility in health, housing and education civic forums.
 In North Lanarkshire, Syrian refugees are engaging with the local community through storytelling and individuals are connecting with their neighbours by being the authors of their stories.
 In North Ayrshire we are exploring gardening as a means of social enterprise.

-So, on World Refugee Day, let’s take some time to reflect on the issues that force people to flee from their countries and their loved ones.
+So, this Refugee Week, let’s take some time to reflect on the issues that force people to flee from their countries and their loved ones.
 Let’s try to understand the impact of fleeing from war and persecution have on people’s mental health, made worse when one arrives in a country where they don’t understand the language, culture or the system.
 When we talk about integration, let’s include asylum seekers and refugees’ voices in mainstream forums so that they feel less isolated and ultimately empowered to thrive in their new home.

 A reflection on “Border and Boundaries"

 There comes a time when one needs to pause and reflect, and I was fortunate to have had that last week in Northern Ireland.
 I was delighted to receive an invitation from the Social Change Initiative to attend their annual convening to explore the theme of “border and boundaries”.
 It was an amazing opportunity to meet new people and to reflect and learn from some formidable global human rights leaders.